What is discrimination? What is sexual harassment?

 How do I file a complaint or report an incident of discrimination or sexual harassment?

-If you would like to report or file a discrimination or sexual harassment complaint, please complete the paperwork attached below, and return by mail or in-person to 214 Showalter Hall, ATTN: Gayla Wright, Director EO/AA/Title IX/ADA Compliance.
+You may file an internal or external complaint.
+If you would like to report or file a discrimination or sexual harassment complaint internally, please complete the paperwork attached below, and return by mail or in-person to 214 Showalter Hall, ATTN: Gayla Thomas, Director EO/AA/Title IX/ADA Compliance.
 Please see additional campus resources on the Need Assistance? page.
+To file an external complaint, please go to the Washington State Human Rights Commission website for further instruction.

 View the original version of this page.